Megan Thee Stallion Slays In Bra, Coat, And Thigh-High Boots With No Pants

 “I live for this outfit,” another wrote.

 Later, the singer performed at the pre-show, MTV reported.
-Her set included “Big Ole Freak,” “Hot Girl Summer,” and “Cash Sh*t” and a wide array of energetic and entertaining dance moves from Megan and her backup dancers.
+Her set included “Big Ole Freak,” “Hot Girl Summer,” “Cash Sh*t” and a wide array of energetic and entertaining dance moves from Megan and her backup dancers.

 Megan Thee Stallion on her first-ever #VMAs Red Carpet ???????? #XXLFreshman2019 pic.twitter.com/8Y1wPRjFBp